Application Scale Quantum Circuit Compilation with Controlled Error: Methods

-The Synthesis step of the workflow constructs circuits that approximate the target circuit for a block to Frobenius error $\epsilon$.
-This step is performed independently for each block and so trivially parallelized.
-Our implementation utilized the synthesis tools in BQSKit \cite{bqskit} for this step.
+Our Ensemble Generation step of the workflow generates a set of circuits that approximate the target circuit for a block to Frobenius error $\epsilon$.
+The process is split into two main components: Numerical Synthesis and Diversification.
+Both steps are performed independently for each block and are therefore trivially parallelized.

+This step has an important distinction between the NISQ and FT workflows.
+When targeting NISQ architectures, Numerical Synthesis generates a single set of circuits in the CNOT + $U3$ gateset.
+Each member of this set of circuits satisfies $\normf{U_i-V}\leq \epsilon$.
+When targeting FT architectures, Numerical Synthesis generates two parallel outputs.
+The first output matches that of the NISQ workflow: a set of circuits in the CNOT + $Rz$ gateset that satisfies $\normf{U_i-V}\leq \epsilon$.
+The second output is a \emph{single circuit} in the CNOT + $Rz$ gateset that satisfies the tighter threshold $\normf{U_i-V}\leq \epsilon ^2$.

+As we describe in further detail in the Diversification section, the reason for this is to maximize our resource reduction and probability of satisfying the ReWEE condition.
+The first output can achieve better resource reduction, as it gives a (quadratically) larger error budget to the Numerical Synthesis step.
+The second output still gives us resource reduction, but the ability to satisfy the ReWEE condition is much improved.
+By considering both options, we are able to choose the ensemble with the fewest resources that also quadratically reduces the error, and thereby improve the quality of our final output.
+Importantly, both workflows generate the same output at the end of the Diversification step: An ensemble of Clifford + T circuits that satisfies $\normf{U_i-V}\leq \epsilon$.

+\emph{Numerical Synthesis}: The Numerical Synthesis step of the workflow constructs circuits with continuous angles that have \emph{fewer} resources than our target circuit.
+Our implementation utilizes the synthesis tools in BQSKit \cite{bqskit} for this step.
 Given a target unitary $V$ and native gate set $\mathcal{G}$, BQSKit constructs a family of circuits $U_i$ composed of gates in $\mathcal{G}$ that approximate $V$ by using a heuristic-guided search \cite{leap, qsearch} to generate different parametrized circuit ansatze.
 Then, it leverages numerical optimization to \emph{instantiate} the ansatze with the optimized parameters that minimize the Frobenius error to the target unitary, $\normf{U_i-V}$.
-The search step can be biased towards prioritizing ciruits that minimize expensive resources such as CNOT gates or arbitrary angle rotations.
+The search step can be biased towards prioritizing circuits that minimize expensive resources such as CNOT gates or arbitrary angle rotations.
 In our implementation, we terminate the search and optimization as soon as the circuit ansatze contain as many expensive gates as the original target circuit, at which point we output all circuits found satisfying $\normf{U_i-V}\leq \epsilon$.
 While the universal gate set that each circuit is synthesized to is arbitrary, in the demonstrations presented in this paper, we synthesized to the CNOT+$U3$ gateset for NISQ implementations and the Clifford+$R_z$ gateset for FT implementations.